 857 Chess Endgame Puzzles is a best selection of endgame puzzles by famous composers.
 It is designed for intermediate chess players and chess masters to learn new winning ideas of chess endgame.
 The program will help you learn how to win where "impossible" to win and how to save a chess game in a desperate position.
 Note: Chess endgame puzzles are also known as endgame studies.

 The puzzle collection includes best of the best endgame studies for practical use to share all the chess endgame wisdom you can come across.
 It runs on any Windows PC with a minimum screen resolution of 800x600.
 857 Chess Endgame Puzzles is a sister software of the pdf ebook "350 Chess Endgame Puzzles"; it provides 857 endgame puzzles against 350 of the above pdf ebook.

-• To download the program, click the link below:
+To download the demo version of the program, click the link below:

-• The program is not intended for the chess beginners due to the difficulty level of the endgame puzzles — the chess beginner may solve only few of them.
+• The program is designed for intermediate chess players and chess masters to learn new unbelievable winning ideas of chess endgame — unknown to overwhelming majority of chess players.
+The program is not intended for chess beginners due to the difficulty level of the puzzles.
+The chess beginner may solve only few of them.

 The Chess Puzzles Main Page